Abd-Abdullah83/Abd-Abdullah83.github.io/README.md

 ## 👨‍💻 About Me

 I'm a first-year **BS Data Science** student at **FAST NUCES Lahore** (2025–2029).
-I build complex systems from scratch — chess engines with AI opponents, memory-managed parking simulators, full-stack web platforms, and more.
+I build complex systems from scratch — chess engines with AI opponents, memory-managed parking simulators, full-stack web platforms, AI assistants, and more.
 Certified in AI, Data Analytics, Cybersecurity, and Entrepreneurship.
 Aspiring entrepreneur with a mission to build a company of lasting impact.

 ---